getify/You-Dont-Know-JS/get-started/ch2.md

 It may surprise you to consider separate .js files as separate JS programs.
 From the perspective of your usage of an application, it sure seems like one big program.
 That's because the execution of the application allows these individual *programs* to cooperate and act as one program.

-The only way multiple standalone .js files act as a single program is by sharing their state (and access to their public functionality) via the "global scope".
+The only way multiple standalone .js files act as a single program is by sharing their state (and access to their public functionality) via the "global scope."
 They mix together in this global scope namespace, so at runtime they act as as whole.

 | NOTE: |
 | :--- |